-Break out the hot sauce and grab some bell peppers, we’re making Cheesy Buffalo Chicken and Veggie Stuffed Peppers for dinner!
+Break out the hot sauce and grab some bell peppers, we’re making Cheesy Buffalo Chicken Stuffed Peppers for dinner!

 Of course no less than a day after I put the finishing touches on my 6 Ways to Stuff a Pepper post, another glorious stuffed pepper combo popped into my head.
 Is this a problem?
 Guys, I think I have a problem!